muhendis/Generalized-regression-neural-networks-library-from-scratch/GeneralizedRegressionNeuralNetworks/README.md

-This directory includes generalized regression neural networks algorithm .
+This directory contains the generalized regression neural networks algorithm.